FreeCAD/FreeCAD/AI_POLICY.md

 Assisted-by: GPT-4o-2024-08-06
 ```

-#### PR template
+### PR template

-We modify the Pull Request template to include a required checkbox that says “This PR is not unverified AI output, I take responsibility for it, and all communications on this PR is done by me.”.
+We ask the contributor in the Pull Request template to mark a required checkbox that says “This PR is not unverified AI output, I take responsibility for it, and all communication from my side in this PR is done by me personally.”.
 Don't be afraid that your English is not perfect - we are mostly non-native speakers.
 We don't recommend using machine translation, but if you do - add original text too.

-#### “Unverified” label
+### “Unverified” label

-PRs from outside of Developers group will be marked as "Unverified" to help us find potential violations.
-After few successful contributions we will add new contributors to the groups - but don't hesitate to ask us to do it sooner.
+PRs from outside the Developers group will be marked as "Unverified" to help us find potential violations.
+After several successful contributions we will add new contributors to the groups - but don't hesitate to ask us to do it sooner.